• We are sorry, but NCBI web applications do not support your browser and may not function properly. More information

 Summary

-Management.
-Treatment of manifestations: Management of the hearing loss depends on its severity.
+Treatment of manifestations: Management of the hearing loss depends on its severity; cochlear implantation has been successfully used in individuals with WS1.

-Evaluation of relatives at risk: If the family-specific PAX3 mutation is known, molecular genetic testing of relatives at risk allows for early screening of those at risk for hearing loss.
+Evaluation of relatives at risk: If the family-specific PAX3 pathogenic variant is known, molecular genetic testing of relatives at risk allows for early screening of those at risk for hearing loss.

-Other: Folic acid supplementation in pregnancy is recommended for women at increased risk of having a child with WS1 because of possibly increased risk for neural tube defects in association with WS1.
+Pregnancy management: Folic acid supplementation in pregnancy is recommended for women at increased risk of having a child with WS1 because of the possibly increased risk for neural tube defects associated with WS1.

-Genetic counseling.
 Waardenburg syndrome type I (WS1) is inherited in an autosomal dominant manner.
 The majority of probands have an affected parent.
-A minority of probands do not have an affected parent and are presumed to have a de novo mutation.
-Offspring of an individual with WS1 have a 50% chance of inheriting the disease-causing mutation.
-Prenatal testing is possible for pregnancies at increased risk if the PAX3 mutation in the family is known.
+A minority of probands do not have an affected parent and are presumed to have WS1 as a result of a de novo pathogenic variant.
+Offspring of an individual with WS1 have a 50% chance of inheriting the pathogenic variant.
+If the pathogenic variant has been identified in an affected family member, prenatal testing for a pregnancy at increased risk may be available from a clinical laboratory that offers either testing for this disease/gene or custom prenatal testing.
+Although this testing can determine whether the fetus has inherited the PAX3 pathogenic variant, it cannot determine the clinical manifestations or their severity.

 Diagnosis